Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Unit Commitment with Optimal Power Flow Constraints

 \subsection{AC optimal power flow problem}

 The AC optimal power flow problem, hereafter OPF, was introduced in \shortciteA{Carpentier:1962aa}.
-Several formulations exist for this class of problems, but the common objective of all of them is to decide how to optimally operate a power distribution network given the nonconvex constraints imposed by physics' laws and other limits related to the operations.
+Several formulations exist for this class of problems, but the common objective of all of them is to decide how to optimally operate a power distribution network given the nonconvex quadratic constraints imposed by laws of physics and other limits related to the operations.
 OPF can be adapted to be used for long-term or short-term planning, but regardless of the formulation employed, the use of the power flow equations is what characterizes this problem and also what makes it hard to solve.
 It is a nonlinear, nonconvex optimization problem and, as mentioned in \shortciteA{Lehmann:2016aa}, it is NP-hard.
-There is abundant literature devoted to proposing different approaches to solve this problem: from simplifications of the model using DC power \shortcite{Frank:2012aa} to specific algorithms designed for this particular problem as well as conic based relaxations \shortcite{Lavaei:2012,kocuk2018,bienstock2025,chowdhury2025}.
+There is abundant literature devoted to proposing different approaches to solve this problem or similar problems involving power flow constraints: from simplifications of the model using DC power \shortcite{Frank:2012aa} to specific algorithms designed for this particular problem as well as conic based relaxations \shortcite{Lavaei:2012,kocuk2018,savelli2021,bienstock2025,chowdhury2025}.

-In \shortciteA{Lavaei:2012} a formulation using rectangular coordinates is introduced.
+\shortciteA{Lavaei:2012} introduce a formulation using rectangular coordinates.
+We use its terminology and notation; the reader interested in more OPF-related details can find them in this and many other articles in the OPF literature.
 The problem is modeled as a network of electrical buses (nodes) connected by branches (arcs or edges).
 The branches, \emph{i.e.}, the connections between the buses, are the representation of transmission lines, cables, transformers, and other equipment.
 The objective of the system is to transfer electrical energy from the generation buses (supply) to the load buses (demand).
-Since we are dealing with a network, each bus is an element of the set of nodes, denoted by $N$, and each branch belongs to the set of edges of the network, denoted by $L$, which represent a pair $(i,k) \in L$, with $i,k \in N$.
-As a result, we have an undirected graph $(N, L)$ that represents the network.
-The subset of nodes with the generators is defined as $G \subseteq N$ and, for each $i\in G$, a quadratic cost function is defined, $C_i(\cdot)$, which depends on the generated power.

-The OPF formulation requires the definition of several auxiliary matrices, all built from the admittance matrix $\Ybt$ and the matrix $\Ybt^{Sh}$, where $\Yt^{Sh}_{ij}$ is defined as the value of the shunt element at bus $i$ for branch $(i, j)$ (more details in \shortciteA{Lavaei:2012}).
-For $z \in \mathbb{C}$, $\Re{z}$ and $\Im{z}$ represent the real and imaginary parts respectively, and $e_i$ is the canonical vector in $\mathbb{R}^{\lvert N \rvert}$.
-The relevant matrices are now defined as: